The Danny Thomas Show: Spinoff and crossovers

 The series played a role in the creation of another long-running sitcom, The Andy Griffith Show.
 In the seventh season, Danny Thomas is arrested by Sheriff Andy Taylor (Andy Griffith) and detained in the small town of Mayberry in an episode titled "Danny Meets Andy Griffith".
 The episode aired on February 15, 1960, and The Andy Griffith Show premiered later that year on October 3.

-The series also crossed over to several other series, including The Lucy-Desi Comedy Hour and The Joey Bishop Show.
+The Joey Bishop Show originated as a back-door pilot aired as an episode of The Danny Thomas Show titled "Everything Happens to Me", aired on March 27, 1961.
+Though Bishop's show went through a series of changes, the characters of Danny and Rusty appeared in several Joey Bishop Show episodes over its four-year run, with Rusty appearing on the show for a three-episode arc in early 1965, about a year after The Danny Thomas Show itself had wound down.
+Kathy and Charlie Halper also appeared in one episode of The Joey Bishop Show.

+The series also crossed over to The Lucy–Desi Comedy Hour In the 1958 Lucy–Desi episode "Lucy Makes Room for Danny", the Williams (Danny Thomas, Marjorie Lord, Rusty Hamer and Angela Cartwright) rent Lucy and Ricky Ricardo's house.
+Lucille Ball and Desi Arnaz subsequently appeared as the Ricardos on an episode of The Danny Thomas Show ("Lucy Upsets the Williams Household") which aired on January 5, 1959.

 Morey Amsterdam guest-starred as Buddy Sorrell of The Dick Van Dyke Show in the episode "The Woman Behind the Jokes", season 11, episode 4.

-Some episodes featured Bill Dana as José Jiménez, which led to the spin-off series The Bill Dana Show.
-Danny Thomas played himself in one episode.
+Eight episodes of The Danny Thomas Show (in seasons 8–10) featured Bill Dana as José Jiménez.
+This led to the spin-off series The Bill Dana Show, starring Dana as Jiménez.
+Danny Thomas played himself in one episode of The Bill Dana Show.